 Understanding Straddle Injury

-The injury can cause damage to the outer genitals.
+The injury can cause damage to the area between the genitals and the anus (perineum) and the outer genitals.
 In women, this is the vulva.
 It includes the outer and inner labia and the clitoris.
 In men, this includes the scrotum, testes, and penis.
-The groin area will likely be bruised, bleeding, and painful.
-The injury can also damage the tube that sends urine out of the body (urethra), especially for men.
-A straddle injury may also hurt the area between the genitals and the anus called the perineum.
-Severe injury can cause breaks in bones in the pelvis.
-Falling on a sharp object can cause more severe damage to the area and damage to internal tissues, such as the vagina or rectum.
+The injury can also damage the tube that sends pee out of the body (urethra), especially for men.

 What causes straddle injury?